A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Introduction

 \subsection{Related Works}

 Close to the definition of persistent homology for $0$ dimensional homology groups, lie the ideas of \emph{merge trees} of functions, \emph{phylogenetic trees} and \emph{hierarchical clustering dendrograms}.
-Merge trees of functions \citep{merge_parall_1} describe the path connected components of the sublevel sets of a real valued function and are closely related to \emph{Reeb graphs} \citep{reeb, reeb_2}, representing the evolution of the level sets of a bounded Morse function \citep{morse} defined on a path connected domain.
-Phylogenetic trees and clustering dendrograms are very similar objects which describe the evolution of a set of labels under some similarity measure or agglomerative criterion.
-Both objects are widely used respectively in phylogenetic and statistics and many complete overviews can be found, for instance see \cite{phylo,garba2021information} for phylogenetic trees and \cite{dendro_1, dendro_2} for clustering dendrograms.
-Informally speaking, while persistence diagrams record only that, at certain level along a sequence of topological spaces some path connected components merge, merge trees, phylogenetic trees and clustering dendrograms encode also the information about which components merge with which \citep{kanari2020trees, curry2021trees}.
-Usually tools like phylogenetic trees and clustering dendrograms are used to infer something about a fixed set of labels, for instance an appropriate clustering structure; however, we are more interested in looking at the information they carry as unlabeled objects.
+Merge trees of functions \cite{merge_parall_1} describe the path-connected components of the sublevel sets of a real valued function and are obtained as a particular case of \emph{Reeb graphs} \cite{reeb, reeb_2}, representing the evolution of the level sets of a bounded Morse function \cite{morse} defined on a path-connected domain.
+Phylogenetic trees \cite{phylo,garba2021information} and clustering dendrograms \cite{dendro_1, dendro_2} are very similar objects which describe the evolution of a set of labels under some similarity measure or agglomerative criterion and can be framed as merge trees of some filtration on the set of labels.
+Informally speaking, from persistence diagrams, under general conditions, one can not reconstruct the merging pattern of path-connected components/labels/clusters along a filtration, information which, instead, is conveyed by merge trees, phylogenetic trees, and clustering dendrograms \cite{ curry2024trees, kanari2020trees}.